bbglab/oncodrivefml/docs/source/configuration.rst

   same sequence of the indel appears consecutively in a genomic element a certain number of times
   (or even more).
-  The maximum number of consecutve repetitions can be set with the ``max_consecutive`` option.
+  The maximum number of consecutive repetitions can be set with the ``max_consecutive`` option.
   OncodriveFML will not discard any indel due to repetitive regions if you set ``max_consecutive = 0``.

+max_size
+  Indels with a length bigger than this value are automatically discarded by the analysis, as they are assumed to be sequencing error or other artifacts.